Search element - Quick search bar

 Emergencies can happen at any time.
 Planning ahead helps parents and caregivers to protect their young children if they are impacted.

-Packing an evacuation kit with all the items needed to care for their baby or toddler for at least 3 days is an important step every parent can take to prepare.
+Packing an evacuation kit with all the items needed to care for their baby or toddler for at least 3 days is an important step every parent can take.
 It also helps to plan to leave early, and to evacuate to a friend or family member's home (rather than an evacuation centre) if possible.

-The range of evacuation kit lists below will help parents to know what to pack for their child based on their age and feeding method.
+• Share our collection of evacuation kit lists with parents to help them know what to pack in their evacuation kit for their child, based on their age and feeding method.

 Feeding and caring for a baby or toddler through an emergency can come with new challenges for parents.